In this Guide

 It’s covered by a 5-year warranty.
 That’s extremely impressive for a vacuum around the $100 mark.

 The wheels are rubberized to protect your hard flooring.
-It’s an unexpected advantage the Shark has over the Dyson, which is more expensive, but uses cheap plastic wheels.
+It’s an unexpected advantage over the Dyson, which is more expensive, but uses cheap plastic wheels.
 One previous buyer said, “The wheels are really great…With my old one, it almost felt like they could scratch the floors, but these are rubberized and glide really smoothly.”

 It’s less than a third of the price of the Dyson.

-Like the Dyson, it’s not great for vacuuming under low furniture.
+It’s not great for vacuuming under low furniture.
 The brush head is fairly short, so it doesn’t reach very far without the canister getting involved.

 The attachments aren’t exactly deluxe.
 The dusting brush has short stiff bristles, and the hose is very light plastic.

-Previous buyers had pretty mixed experiences with Shark’s customer service.
+Previous buyers had pretty mixed experiences with their customer service.
 While the company has gotten a lot better over the past few years, they’ve had a pretty poor policy of making customers ship vacuums back at their own expense, in the event of problems.

 Best Canister Vacuums

-Shark Rotator Professional
+Shark Rotator Powered Lift-Away Canister

 Shark doesn’t make any traditional canister vacuums, so we’ve tried to find the crossover model that’s most like a canister vacuum.